ajayarjun-bka/bigparser-node-lib/README.md

 ### Step 1:
-In order to fetch data the user should first login into BigParser account using the *login()* method
+In order to fetch the data, the user should import the grid class and create a grid object.

 #### Example
 ```javascript